30 September 2022

 Normal group ticket (over 10 people): 50 PLN

 Concessionary group ticket (over 10 people): 40 PLN

 About the performance

-The production will premiere within the frame of the Culture Without Barriers Festival and a series of events titled „Let’s talk about (dis)abilites”.
+Premiered within the framework of the Culture Without Barriers Festival and the series “Let’s talk about (dis)ability”.

 In this performance a combined team of Teatr 21’s and TR Warszawa’s artists explore the subject of modern family and relationships within a family unit.
 Actors and actresses from both theatres will build on their personal experiences and their previous movie and stage roles to create a family comedy of errors, where the dark side of family relationships meets desires and fantasies about a harmonious family straight from Polish TV series.
 Can a person with a disability be a fully recognized

 member of a family – not only a son or a daughter but also an aunt, an uncle, a mother, or a father?
 Can an actor/actress with a disability be a full-fledged memberof a theatrical family?